x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/autodiscover.md

 # Autodiscover service in Exchange Server

- **Summary**: Learn about the Autodiscover service in Exchange 2016 and Exchange 2019, which lets client applications and users configure themselves with minimal input.

 The Autodiscover service minimizes user configuration and deployment steps by providing clients access to Exchange features.
 For Exchange Web Services (EWS) clients, Autodiscover is typically used to find the EWS endpoint URL.
 However, Autodiscover can also provide information to configure clients that use other protocols.
 Autodiscover works for client applications that are inside or outside firewalls and in resource forest and multiple forest scenarios.

 Exchange 2016 introduced changes to services previously handled by the multiple servers.
 The Mailbox server now provides Client Access services, so you can't configure a standalone Client Access server like you could in previous versions of Exchange.
 Autodiscover service in Exchange 2016 and Exchange 2019 is possible because: